 - To make deployments by project members accessible only to the requesting user, turn off Deployment sharing.
 To ensure that you can assign the ownership of a deployment to another member of the project, verify that the Deployment sharing is turned on.

-- Add users with assigned roles.
+- Add users or user groups with assigned roles.

 - Click the Provisioning tab and add one or more cloud zones.